mets/METS-primer/Chapter-3.md

 documents.

-The `<mptr>` element points to an external METS document by means of an xlink:href attribute and associated XLink attributes as described in the section on external linking.
+The `<mptr>` element points to an external METS document by means of an LOCREF attribute as described in the section on external linking.
 (See Chapter 4).
 This is the same mechanism used for associating `<file>` elements with external content files in the FLocat element.

 #### Mets pointer -- example